 Starchy, complex carbs release glucose into your blood gradually, providing you with a steady stream of energy and nutrients.

-The speed your body metabolises carbohydrates can be measured according to the Glycaemic Index (GI) - a grading system that assesses whether a food raises your blood sugar levels quickly, moderately or slowly.
+The speed at which your body metabolises carbohydrates can be measured according to the Glycaemic Index (GI) – a grading system that assesses whether a food raises your blood sugar levels quickly, moderately or slowly.

-While all carbs are broken down into glucose, the type and amount will affect your blood sugar levels as they are digested and absorbed at different rates.
+Although all carbs are broken down into glucose, the type and amount will affect your blood sugar levels as they are digested and absorbed at different rates.

 The GI rating system runs from 0 to 100, and the slowly absorbed ones (low GI) have a rating of 55 or under.

 According to the British Dietetic Association (BDA), healthy low-GI choices include:

 - Pasta, but cooked al dente (still firm to the touch)

 - Pitta bread